APL-Innovation-Lab/Rooms/rooms-schedule/README.md

-# Rooms - React Application for Room Reservations
+# Rooms Schedule - React Application for Room Reservations

 Welcome to the Rooms project, hosted by the APL-Innovation-Lab!
 This React application is designed for managing and displaying room reservations, primarily developed for use at the Austin Public Library.